PascalCorpsman/Examples/data_control/delforlazarus/Readme.md

 This is a component to be used at designtime (only inside the IDE, during editing sourcecode).
 If you write your own FreePascal IDE (or a application that can show and format source code), than for shure you can also include the component into this application as well.

+Its purpose is to "Format" the code by given rules (like uncrustify but for FreePascal).

 Below is the preview of the settings editor, which is also shipped with this component.

 ![](preview.png)